CissiWong/product-page-from-api/README.md

 ### :boom: Success!

-After completing this assignment you should know how to build your first real API with a Mongo Database.
+After completing this assignment you should know how to build your first real API with a MongoDB database, using Mongoose to model data.
 You will also have build your first full stack application and gain lots more understanding of the backend side of apps.

 ---